cpuchain-zz/electrum-cpu/contrib/build-wine/README.md

 Code Signing
 ============

-Electrum Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum Windows builds are signed with a Microsoft Authenticode code signing certificate in addition to the GPG-based signatures.

 The advantage of using Authenticode is that Electrum users won't receive a Windows SmartScreen warning when starting it.

 The release signing procedure involves a signer (the holder of the